TRohit20/Data-Structures-and-Algorithms/README.md

 # Data-Structures-and-Algorithms
 ![5719635462717440](https://user-images.githubusercontent.com/108233235/192358183-b13fb71e-3b4f-41fd-af00-6aac3a7e7374.png)

-Hi everybody, This repository that consists of Notes of Java, Data Structures and Algorithms, Code samples with explanations through comments.
+The repository that consists of Notes for Java, Data Structures and Algorithms, Code samples with explanations through comments.

 Notes can be used for anyone just starting out to someone on the go for a quick review before technical interviews.